sabitertan/BlazorBarcodeScanner/README.md

 ## Prerequisites

-Before you continue, please make sure you have the latest version of Visual Studio and .Net Core installed.
+Before you continue, please make sure you have the latest version of Visual Studio and .NET 5 installed.
 Visit official [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client) site to learn more.

 ## Installation